jetpackpilots/IBView/README.md

 - The IBView base class cannot be used as a view class directly in Interface Builder, instead IBView subclasses should always be used.
 - All IBView subclasses need to explicitly declare themselves as IBDesignable even though the base IBView class already does.
+- When IBView is installed via CocoaPods and for Mac apps **ONLY**, `'@loader_path/../Frameworks'` (including the quotes) needs to be added as an additional path to the `Runpath Search Paths` build setting.

 ## Projects Using IBView